M-Cintron/dice_role_generator/README.md

 be zero or less.
 But if roll() is ran with no arguments, it will roll 1, 20 sided die by default.

-roll() returns a tuple containing, in this order: the result of the roll, the min possible value, the max possible value, and the median roll value (roll() also saves what dice you rolled and their roll results; this can be accessed with the history() method).
+roll(), by default returns a tuple containing, in this order: the result of the roll, the min possible value, the max possible value, and the median roll value (roll() also saves what dice you rolled and their roll results; this can be accessed with the history() method).
 ```pycon
 output = dice_roller_instance.roll((1, 6))
 print(output)